MicrosoftDocs/azure-docs/articles/azure-signalr/signalr-howto-troubleshooting-guide.md

 As the connections between the app server and SignalR Service are persistent connections, they may experience network connectivity issues.
 In the Server SDK, we have **Always Reconnect** strategy to server connections.
 As the best practice, we also encourage users to add continuous reconnect logic to the clients with a random delay time to avoid massive simultaneous requests to the server.

-On a regular basis, there are new version releases for the Azure SignalR Service, and sometimes the Azure wide OS patching or upgrades or occasionally interruption from our dependent services.
+On a regular basis, there are new version releases for the Azure SignalR Service, and sometimes the Azure-wide OS patching or upgrades or occasionally interruption from our dependent services.
 These may bring in a short period of service disruption, but as long as client-side has the disconnect/reconnect mechanism, the impact is minimal like any client-side caused disconnect-reconnect.

-This section describes several possibilities leading to server connection drop and provides some guidance on how to identify the root cause.
+This section describes several possibilities leading to server connection drop, and provides some guidance on how to identify the root cause.

 ### Possible errors seen from server-side: